 The online database

 An employer may be put off from employing someone simply because they have previously brought a claim.
-This would be unlawful victimisation by the prospective employer under the Equality Act, if it was an Equality Act claim.
+This would be unlawful victimisation by the prospective employer contrary to the Equality Act, if it was an Equality Act claim.
 However proving this was the reason for rejecting a job applicant will typically be difficult.

-The employer (and the general public) will also have access to whatever details of the claimant’s disability are in the previous tribunal decision, despite s.60 EqA which generally prohibits questions about health and disability before a job offer.
+The employer (and the general public) will also have access to whatever details of the claimant’s disability are in the previous tribunal decision.
+This is despite s.60 EqA which generally prohibits questions about health and disability before a job offer.
 The employer will also be able to see whatever allegations were made by the parties about the other’s conduct, and the tribunal’s decision on the allegations, including whose evidence the tribunal believed.

-These details will of course be available not only to employers but also to anyone else who cares to Google a person’s details.
+These details will of course be available not only to employers but also to anyone else who cares to google a person’s details.

 This is not just an issue for claimants.
 For example a manager or HR professional may be criticised by the tribunal, and this may pop up if anyone (including a prospective employer) in future searches that individual’s name.